webplatform/docs/guides/getting_started_with_css/index.md

   color: blue;
 }</syntaxhighlight>

-The HTML element this rule selects is <code>&lt;p&gt;</code> — every <code>&lt;p&gt;</code> in the HTML document(s) that this CSS is applied to will have this rule applied to it, unless they have more specific rules also applied to them, in which case the more specific rule(s) will overwrite this rule.
-The properties affected by this rule are the margins around the paragraphs, the font of the text inside the paragraphs, and the colour of that text.
-The margins are set at 5 pixels, the font is set as Arial, and the colour of the text is set as blue.
+The HTML element this rule affects is <code>&lt;p&gt;</code> — every <code>&lt;p&gt;</code> in the HTML document or documents that this CSS rule is applied to will display with these styles, unless they have more specific rules also applied to them, in which case the more specific rules will overwrite this rule.
+The properties affected by this rule are the margins around the paragraphs, the font of the text inside the paragraph tags, and the color of that text.
+The margins are set to 5 pixels, the font is set as Arial, and the color of the text is set to blue.

-We will come back to all of these specifics later — the main goal of this tutorial is to cover the basics of CSS and not the nitty-gritty details.
+All of these specifics are discussed in more detail later — the main goal of this tutorial is to cover the basics of CSS rather than describing the granular details.

-A whole set of these rules goes together to form a style sheet.
-This is the most basic syntax of CSS there is.
-There is more, but not much — probably the coolest thing about CSS is its simplicity.
+A whole set of CSS rules are added to a CSS document to form a style sheet.
+This is the most basic syntax when writing CSS rules.
+Some rules are more complex, but not much — probably the coolest thing about CSS is its simplicity.

 === Whitespace in CSS ===

-Note that whitespace in CSS works in exactly the same way as it does in HTML — excess whitespace is completely ignored by the browser that renders the CSS, so you can add as much whitespace as you like.
-So
+Note that whitespace in CSS works in exactly the same way as it does in HTML — excess whitespace is completely ignored by the browser that renders the CSS, so you can add as much whitespace as you like to make the code easier to read.
+So this rule:

 <syntaxhighlight lang="css">p {
   margin: 5px;